William Alexander Graham: Political career

 From 1833 to 1840, Graham was a member of the North Carolina House of Commons from Orange County.
 He served twice as speaker of that house.

 In 1840, Graham was elected to the United States Senate as a Whig to fill the vacancy created by the resignation of Robert Strange.
 He served in the Senate from November 25, 1840, to March 3, 1843.
 In the Twenty-seventh Congress, he was chairman of the Senate Committee on Claims.
 His older brother, James Graham, had been representing North Carolina in the House since 1833.

 From 1845 to 1849, Graham was Governor of North Carolina.
 Having declined appointments as ambassador to Spain and Russia in 1849, he was appointed Secretary of the Navy in the cabinet of President Millard Fillmore in 1850 and served until 1852.
 In the 1852 presidential election, he was the unsuccessful Whig nominee for vice president as Winfield Scott's running mate.
 The ticket only carried 42 electoral votes from the four states of Kentucky, Massachusetts, Tennessee, and Vermont.

 Graham was a member of the North Carolina Senate from 1854 to 1866.
-In December 1860, James Alexander Hamilton of New York made an abortive appeal to the Pennsylvania presidential electors that they vote for Graham for president as a possible means of preserving the Republic.
+After South Carolina seceded in December 1860, James Alexander Hamilton of New York made an abortive appeal to the Pennsylvania presidential electors that they vote for Graham for president as a possible means of preserving the Republic.

 Although Graham was a Unionist who opposed early secessionist efforts, he eventually voted for secession after Fort Sumter.
 Graham was a senator in the Confederate Senate from 1864 to 1865.
 In April 1865, with the Confederacy near defeat, Graham personally led a delegation that included another former governor, David Swain, to ask Union General William T. Sherman for a truce so that the state's capital, Raleigh, might be spared violence and destruction.
 Sherman agreed.

 Later life

 In 1866, Graham was once again elected to the United States Senate, but because North Carolina had not yet been readmitted to the Union, he could not present his credentials.
+He was vehemently opposed to Black suffrage, saying that allowing freed slaves to vote would "roll back the tide of civilization two centuries at least."
 From 1867 to 1875, he was a member of the board of trustees of the Peabody Fund, which provided educational assistance to the post-Civil War South.
 From 1873 to 1875, he was an arbitrator in the boundary line dispute between Virginia and Maryland.
 He died in Saratoga Springs, New York and is buried in the Old Town Cemetery in Hillsborough, adjacent to the Presbyterian Church.